 *Print Retail Price: This is the price that retailers will charge their customers when selling your book (retailers may offer discounts to customers for promotions or coupons, but those are taken out of the retailer’s profit, not yours).
 Though you’re not required to display your book’s list price on the back cover of your book, doing so adds a level of professionalism to the visual appearance of your book.
-I recommend assigning a price to your title that conforms to trade standard pricing, i.e. ending in 95 cents, 99 cents, or an even dollar amount.
+Assign a price to your title that conforms to trade standard pricing, i.e. ending in 95 cents, 99 cents, or an even dollar amount, in ALL markets.

 *Wholesale Discount: If a product’s retail price is the amount of money a consumer pays when he or she purchases the product, that product’s wholesale price is the amount of money the distribution partners will pay the product’s manufacturer to acquire the product.
 For our purposes, the wholesale discount applied to your book is the portion of your book’s retail price that is passed on to our distribution partners.
 They may pass on a portion of the discount to their customers.
 If you offer a wholesale discount lower than 55%, your book will be considered a “short discounted” title and many brick and mortar stores will not order it.
 We highly recommend offering trade standard wholesale terms (53% to 55%), as many retailers will refuse to stock a book on their shelves if the trade discount is below a certain threshold; typically, retailers will only order a short-discount title (35% or less) if a customer specifically requests it, and the retailer may charge the customer an extra fee to make up for the meager profit they would otherwise make from the sale.
 However, if you decide to assign a lower wholesale discount, just select “Other” from the drop-down menu and enter a discount percentage.

 *Returnable: Bookstores typically have the option of returning unsold merchandise to the publisher after a certain amount of time on the shelf.
 You have three options here: